budimanjojo/nix-config/README.md

 | `<renametab>Alt+a`     | Switch to normal mode |
 | `<renametab>"\n"`      | Switch to locked mode |
 | `<renametab>Esc`       | Confirm tab name and back to locked mode |

+## :coffee:&nbsp; Acknowledgements

+I wrote most of the codes by myself, but there are a lot of stuffs inspired by these repositories.

+* [MatthiasBenaets/nixos-config](https://github.com/MatthiasBenaets/nixos-config) for the awesome YouTube video introducing NixOS to me.
+* [viperML/dotfiles](https://github.com/viperML/dotfiles) for answering stupid questions on Discord.
+* [bjw-s/nix-config](https://github.com/bjw-s/nix-config) for being inspiration for my repo structure.
+* [truxnell/nix-config](https://github.com/truxnell/nix-config) for being inspiration for my flakeLib functions.